Going Further: Beyond Getting Started

-Thus there are three overlapping categories of formally authorized practitioners: Senior Students, Priests, and Teachers.
+Thus there are three overlapping categories of formally authorized practitioners: Practice Leaders, Priests, and Teachers.

-Senior Students: experienced lay and ordained members who have also been shuso, head student for a practice period.
+Practice leaders: experienced lay and ordained members who have also been shuso, head student for a practice period.
 Being shuso is an important period of teacher empowerment.
-Senior Students guide students as Mentors under the supervision of our Guiding Teacher.
-However, Senior Students do not have a special marking or different color on their rakusu.
+Practice Leaders guide students as Mentors under the supervision of our Guiding Teacher.
+However, Practice Leaders do not have a special marking or different color on their rakusu.

 Priests: we are blessed with several ordained members.
 Making the lifetime commitment of ordaining as a priest empowers a Zen practitioner to enter into a powerful archetype of “holding the dharma” in a formal way.
 Priests can officiate in our services and also perform rites of passage rituals like weddings, blessing ceremonies, and funerals.
 After their initial ordination (black okesa and rakusu) priests continue to train for 10 years or more before undergoing Dharma Transmission (and then wearing brown okesa and rakusu).
 Not all priests become formal Dharma Teachers but many do.